Snapchat/storykit/FAQ.md

 ## Is there any maximum value of `radius_in_meters`?

 We have no predefined minimum or maximum value for `radius_in_meters`.
 However, radius values yield more useful results if they’re neither too specific nor too broad.
-If `radius_in_meters` is too small, it could unintentionally expose a user’s position.
-We return empty results for queries with very specific `radius_in_meters` values to protect user privacy.
+If `radius_in_meters` is too small, we return empty results for queries to help protect user privacy.
 If `radius_in_meters` is too large, the resulting Snaps will cut off at around 500.
 This means only a subset of Stories in that geo will show up.
 To see richer results, try decreasing your geo radius.

 ## What should be the shape of the geo polygon?